ahdvnd/MU-Forum/README.md

 - Your API key is stored locally and never shared

 ### 2. Set Up a Rubric
-- Open the assistant sidebar on any Minerva Forum page
+- Click the extension icon and then "Show Sidebar" to open the assistant sidebar
 - In the "Rubric" section, either:
   - Type your rubric directly into the text area
   - Paste a link to a public Google Sheets document containing your rubric